destenson/iMemoized/README.md

 To memoize all methods on all instances created by a constructor call: `constructor = iMemoize(constructor)`.
 Note, this call does not memoize the constructor itself, which would result in the same object being returned for calls with the same arguments ... something user sprobably would not want.
 Rather, it memoizes the methods on instances created.
-Additionally, this function uses Proxy which is not supported on Safari and older versions of other browsers.
+Additionally, this function uses Proxy when called with a constructor, which is not supported in older versions of some browsers.
 However, iMemoize.memoize can still be used to memoize object instances.
 You just need to call it directly as below.

 To memoize all methods on an object call: `object = iMemoize(object)`.